 Users reported The remote connection was denied error on Windows 10, so let’s see how to fix it.

-The remote connection was denied because the user account is not authorized for remote login [FIX]
+How can I fix the remote connection was denied because the user account is not authorized for remote login

 Solution 1 – Change Remote settings